axelK-dev/iot-healthcare-platform/docs/washington_IoT_healthcare_proposal.md

 🔥 **Tip:**

-Position this as a **modular platform**: wellness + IoT + compliance + open APIs: so stakeholders see it as future-proof and interoperable.
+This is a **modular platform**: wellness + IoT + compliance + open APIs: for stakeholders to see it as future-proof and interoperable.